kavia-common/game-development-suite-snake-and-racing-games-223146-223155/frontend_games_ui/README.md

-# Ocean Games UI (Snake + Racing)
+# Ocean Games UI (Snake Only)

-A lightweight React front-end that showcases two canvas-based games with an Ocean Professional theme, tabs navigation, and environment-aware banner — implemented without adding new dependencies.
+A lightweight React front-end that showcases a canvas-based Snake game with an Ocean Professional theme, simple tab navigation (Snake only), and an environment-aware banner — implemented without adding new dependencies.

 ## Features

 - Ocean Professional theme using CSS variables and smooth transitions
-- Navbar with brand, theme toggle (light/dark), and tabs for Snake and Racing
+- Navbar with brand, theme toggle (light/dark), and a single Snake tab
 - EnvBanner reading environment variables (safe parsing and non-prod display)
 - Snake game:
   - Pure logic engine (grid, movement, growth, food, collisions, score)
   - Canvas rendering with keyboard controls (Arrow/WASD, Space to pause)
   - Start / Pause / Reset and adjustable speed
   - Status bar with score and ticks
-- Racing demo:
-  - Powered by CarRacerCanvas.jsx (canvas-based racer component)
-  - Timestep-based physics (acceleration, rotation, velocity, friction, bounds)
-  - Simple track and lap detection across a finish line segment
-  - Canvas rendering and keyboard controls (Arrow/WASD, R to restart)
-  - Status bar with laps and elapsed time
-- Feature flags to enable/disable games and status bar
+- Feature flags to enable/disable Snake and the status bar
 - Accessibility: ARIA labels, focus management, focus-visible outlines
 - No additional NPM dependencies beyond React scripts